RMAF Special Forces: RMAF Special Forces Skill badge

+Within the RMAF, this emblem is strictly categorised as a skill badge (lencana kemahiran) rather than a primary insignia.
+It is worn on the breast pocket of the uniform, which distinguishes it from the placement of the Naval Special Forces insignia.
+While the naval equivalent is typically worn above the left breast pocket, the RMAF reserves that specific area for RMAF trade badges (lencana ketukangan).
+Consequently, the RMAF Special Forces badge occupies a different position to accommodate these existing departmental regulations.

 Commando Dagger

 Since 2018, the RMAF Combat Training School has been issuing the Fairbairn-Sykes commando dagger to all its graduates, replacing the previous practice of awarding a Glock knife to RMAF Special Forces commandos who completed advanced courses.
 The Fairbairn-Sykes dagger is considered a prestigious symbol of belonging to an elite commando unit.

 PASKAU Shoulder flash

 RMAF Special Forces commandos wear a Shoulder flash embroidered with "PASKAU" on the right shoulder sleeve.
 Shoulder flash are synonymous with elite forces in the Malaysian Armed Forces.
 Prior to the unit's name change in 2002, all RMAF commandos wore a "HANDAU" Shoulder flash, as the units that are now part of RMAF Special Forces were previously part of the RMAF Air and Ground Defence Force (HANDAU).

 Tiger-stripe camouflage and the introduction of the 'Vorcamo' combat uniform

 As a ground-based formation within the air force, the RMAF Special Forces wear tiger-stripe camouflage combat uniforms as their official attire.
 This green tiger-stripe pattern was originally employed by the Malaysian Army until its replacement by a digital camouflage design in 2013.
 The pattern remains in service with the RMAF Special Forces and the RMAF Ground-Based Air Defence units, symbolising their ground-combat role.

 In July 2025, the RMAF introduced a new camouflage pattern for its special forces.
 The design, known as Vorcamo (short for Versatile Operations Resilient Camouflage), is inspired by the Crye Precision MultiCam pattern.
 Vorcamo is intended to gradually replace the tiger-stripe uniform, which is effective in jungle terrain but less suitable for urban and mixed environments.